Understanding Undifferentiated Schizophrenia: Symptoms, Causes, And Treatments

 Support services

 Often, those with schizophrenia require community support.
-As the condition can make it challenging for individuals to care for and support themselves, community health workers can help ensure that patients can access the treatments and social services they deserve.
+As the condition can make it challenging for individuals to care for and support themselves, community health workers can help ensure that patients can receive the treatments and social services they deserve.

 Peer support groups can be another valuable resource, potentially offering a sense of community, shared experiences, and mutual encouragement, particularly if substance use disorder is a co-occurring concern.